commtech/fscc-linux/README.md

 "0x00000000"
 ```

-NOTE: A complete example of how to do this can be found in the file
+_A complete example of how to do this can be found in the file
-      fscc-linux/examples/python/get-registers.py.
+fscc-linux/examples/python/get-registers.py._

-### Asynchronous Communication
+##### Asynchronous Communication
 The FSCC driver lets the built in Linux serial driver handle asynchronous
 communication for our UARTs.
 The Linux serial driver is highly tested and
 likely more stable than anything we could produce in any reasonably amount of